eagereyes/nike2gpx/README.md

 # License

 Nike2GPX was written by Robert Kosara.
-I am placing it into the public domain.
+I am placing it in the public domain.